Mexico diving

 Mexico is a vast country with diving off the east and west coasts, with a range of seasonal variations too.

-THe East is home to the amazing Cenotes, Playa del Carmen, and Cozumel, all in the Yucatan.
+The East is home to the amazing Cenotes, Playa del Carmen, and Cozumel, all in the Yucatan.

 West coast Mexico diving is either in the Sea of Cortez from La Paz, Cabo Pulmo, or Cabo San Lucas, or out in the Pacific.